EKT/FSM-Engine/README.md

 So, we have one event, two states and one transition.
 In fact, the "press" event moves the switch from OFF to ON.

-Back to our Java code, we just need a reference to the FSM engine and the event.
+Back to our Java code, we just need a reference to the engine and the event.

 ```java
 @Autowired